 Next, go to the 12bytes.org/Firefox-user.js-supplement page at Codeberg.org, click the user-overrides.js file, then click the 'Raw' button and press Ctrl+S to save the file (here's the direct link to the raw file).

-Now you’ll need a decent code editor with syntax highlighting.
-If you’re running Wintendo (that’s my derogatory name for “Windows”), PSPad is nice, simple and free.
-If you’re running Linux you’ve already got something installed.
-Poke around.
+Next you'll need a decent code editor (no, not Notepad!) with syntax highlighting.
+If you're running Wintendo (that's one of my several derogatory names for Windows), PSPad is nice, simple and free.
+If you're running Linux you've surely got something installed already, so poke around.

-What you need to do now is open that user-overrides.js file in your code editor and read the comments in it Very Carefully!
-Every single little thing you could ever possibly want to know about all the settings in that file is in there (except whatever i forgot to put in there).
+What you need to do now is open that user-overrides.js file in your code editor and follow the directions Very Carefully.
+Every single little tiny thing you could ever possibly want to know about all the settings in that file is in there (except whatever i forgot to put in there).

 Now that you've sifted through that convoluted mess (go you!), open Firefox's

-In your file manager you may have noticed that the folder containing your ‘privacy’ profile actually has a longer name with a bunch of gobbledygook in front of ‘profile’.
+In your file manager you may notice that the folder containing your 'privacy' profile actually has a longer name with a bunch of gobbledygook in front of 'profile'.
 Ignore that like you ignore your goofy neighbor with the tinfoil wallpaper.
-If you see a prefs.js file in there, then you’re probably in the right place.
-Next, grab those files from your desktop you pirated earlier and stick ’em in your ‘privacy’ profile folder where the prefs.js file resides.
+If you see a prefs.js file in there, you're probably in the right place.
+Next, grab those files from your desktop you pirated earlier and stick 'em in your 'privacy' profile folder where the prefs.js file is.